ungtb10d/shitty/docs/shittens/custom.rst

-Custom kittens
+Custom shittens
 =================

-You can easily create your own kittens to extend shitty.
+You can easily create your own shittens to extend shitty.
 They are just terminal programs written in Python.
 When launching a shitten, shitty will open an overlay window over the current window and optionally pass the contents of the current window/scrollback to the shitten over its :file:`STDIN`.
 The shitten can then